Eligibility for Change into F-1 Status in the U.S.

-When the alien is already in the U.S., he can change his nonimmigrant status into F-1 status if he is going to pursue full-time academic studies in a college, university, seminar, conservatory, private academic high school, other academic institution, or language-training program.
+If the alien is already in the U.S., he/she can change his/her non-immigrant status to F-1 status if he/shewould liketo pursue full-time academic studies in a college, university, seminar, conservatory, private academic high school, other academic institution, or language-training program.

-However, not every alien is eligible to change his status to F-1 in the United States.
+However, not every alien is eligible to change his/her status to F-1 in the United States.
 Aliens who generally cannot apply for F-1 status are:

-For more information on F-1, please click on the following links:
+For more information about F-1 visas, please click on one of the following links:

 Description